 St. Patrick’s Day is a celebration of everything Irish.
 I understand why this is the case, Patrick is the patron saint of Ireland, but I’m also a little uncomfortable with it.

 My hesitation is caused by the fact that when I look around at the celebrations and imagery of the day all I see is green-ness, shamrocks and leprechauns.
 The thing that is missing is Patrick himself.
-I think it’s a bit like the way some Christians complain about the commercialisation of Christmas and Easter.
+I think it’s a bit like the way some Christians complain about the and Easter.
 But there is no one who stands up for Patrick.

 I know the argument some may use is that when it comes to Christmas and Easter the heart of the matter is to be Jesus centred – it isn’t the case with St. Patrick’s Day.
 I get it, but it’s missing the point.